lugvitc/lugvitc.github.io/README.md

 - Landing page for the club

 # TODO
-- make proper css pages for all inline styles (should be modular)
 - put nord theme colours into css (idk how)
 - make pages for all sections
+- make the site responsive (it looks quite bad on smaller sizes)
 - TopBar:
     - start-like logo on lhs
     - center align date and time